Handgun holster: Categories by use

 There is some overlap between duty holsters, tactical holsters, and military holsters.
 Weapon retention is generally not as important a consideration in military use as it is in law enforcement due to the differences in their work environments.

 Concealment holsters are designed to be easily concealed, as well as lightweight and unobtrusive.
 They are generally designed for subcompact and compact handguns since they are easier to conceal.
 Concealment holsters are designed to be worn under clothing, such as on the belt under a coat, under pants in an ankle holster, or in a trouser pocket.
 Since the holster is held close to the body, comfort is important, and concealment holsters often have broad surfaces in contact with the user's body, to distribute the pressure across a wider area and prevent abrasion of the skin.
 Protecting the handgun from the user's perspiration is often an important consideration in such carry locations.
+A holster sweat guard is an optional part of a holster or is added to a holster to protect the user's body from direct contact with the slide or sights of the firearm.
 Often the outside of the holster is broader, to help break up the outline of the handgun and prevent printing, where the outline of the gun can be seen through clothing.
 For pocket holsters, the external flat side is often the side with a nap, or rougher surface, to hold the holster in place when drawing the pistol.

 Sporting holsters cover a wide spectrum of styles: maximum access for fast draw shooting, highly adjustable holsters used in IPSC and pin shooting, old-fashioned holsters used in Cowboy Action Shooting, high retention, maximum protection holsters used for handgun hunting, and simple holsters used to hold a handgun while out plinking.
 Like any sporting equipment, sporting holsters evolve to maximize the benefits given the rules of the game, where applicable, so the competitive sports have the most specialized holsters.

 Holsters for hunting can be unique if they are designed to carry large handguns or to make allowances for telescopic sights.
 Large handguns are often carried in holsters that are slung across the shoulder, and removed from the body before the handgun is drawn.
 Slow access is acceptable in this case because the handgun is not expected to be used for defensive purposes.